Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 An advantage of simulating or emulating quantum systems is that system properties which are normally not measurable can be measured without disturbing state.
 Let us first look at some special cases that we know and understand.

-{\textbf{Chief States}}
+The scheme laid out thus far also begs the question whether we can efficiently extract any information about the system.
+Since a complex encoding of information is assumed by the gates, does this not simply put the complex decoding off until we want to perform a measurement?

+However, we will show that the measurement can also be divided into cases where the circuits to perform them are often very simple and powerful, like those of the gates.

+\textbf{Chief States}

-When a state is on a chief curve of a particular "chief observable state" in the probability simplex, we know that the coefficients corresponding with each other observable state must be the same.
-We also know that the coefficient corresponding with the chief observable state is related to the other coefficients by the following, where $p <= 1$ is the fraction of the probability spectrum maintained in a simplex.
-See that $C_{other}$ and $C_{chief}$ are related by an elliptic curve.
+When a state is on a chief curve of a particular ``chief basis state'' in the probability simplex, we know that the coefficients corresponding with each other observable state must be the same.
+We also know that the coefficient corresponding with the chief observable state is related to the other coefficients by the following, where \(p \leq 1\) is the fraction of the probability spectrum maintained in a simplex.
+See that \(C_{other}\) and \(C_{chief}\) are related by an elliptic curve.